 94-HW-1: 89-Q-1 x 89-AC-4 (light blue x dark blue with marked yellow influence), its bud was pale yellow like winogradowii!
 The overall colour when it opened was cream.
-Its style arms were white / cream with wide greyed blue stripes running up their back!
+Its style arms were white with wide greyed blue stripes on either side!
 There were blue veins on the fall, but they weren't on the fall blade itself, rather up by the style arm.
 There was a soft yellow highlight around the end of the fall ridge.
-Its standards are virtually non-existent: less than 1mm wide and tapered to points, only 15 mm long.
 It's QUITE nice!
 I couldn't have asked for a more special first F2 bloom!
 Now it's a matter of increasing stock to the point where there's enough to start introduction: possibly in 7 years time (depends on how interested commercial growers become).

 At the end of the growing season there were 3 bloom-size bulbs, 4 that are 1 year away, 5 that are 2 years away, and 10 bulblets, for a total count of 22.
 I'm pleased with this, both because the count is more than when the F1s first bloomed, and because of the number and reasonable size of the bloom-size bulbs - hope the trend continues!
-Two of the bulbs were given to Wim for evaluation.
-They'll need a growing season to get up to bloom-size.
+Two of the bulbs were given to Wim for evaluation, but they'll need a growing season to get up to bloom-size.
 I wanted to keep the larger bulbs here so that I could use them for hybridizing.

-I expect 94-HW-1's four sets of flower parts were just an environmental anomaly and next year it will have the normal three [yes].
+I expect 94-HW-1's four sets of flower parts were just an environmental anomaly and next year it will have the normal three.
 Some of you may be thinking this was due to heavy use of Cygon, as can happen with bearded Iris.
 But I'd be fairly certain this fellow wasn't affected by any chemical sprays.